 Abstract

-Purpose: Multiple mechanisms were playing roles in restricting the ability of T-cells to recognize and eliminate tumor cells.
-This work aims to identify immune escape mechanisms involved in papillary thyroid carcinoma (PTC) advancing so as to optimize immunotherapy.
+Purpose: Multiple mechanisms play roles in restricting the ability of T-cells to recognize and eliminate tumor cells.
+This work aims to identify immune escape mechanisms involved in papillary thyroid carcinoma (PTC) to optimize immunotherapy.

-Experimental Design: iTRAQ analysis was conducted to identify proteins differentially expressed in PTC samples with or without BRAFV600E mutation, which was verified by IHC, real-time PCR, western blot, and flow-cytometry.
-Molecular regulatory mechanism was investigated through modulating BRAF-MAPK and related pathways.
-Pathological significance of identified tumorspecific major histocompatibility complex class II (tsMHCII) molecule in mediating tumor cell immune escape and targeted immune therapy was evaluated using in vitro co-culture assay and transgenic mouse models.
+Experimental Design: iTRAQ analysis was conducted to identify proteins differentially expressed in PTC samples with or without BRAFV600E mutation.
+Proteomic results were verified by immunohistochemistry (IHC), real-time PCR, Western blot, and flow-cytometry with particular emphasis on antigen processing and presenting molecules.
+Molecular regulatory mechanisms for tumor cell evasion were investigated by modulating BRAF-MAPK and related pathways in vitro, and the pathological significance of identified tumor-specific major histocompatibility complex class II (tsMHCII) molecules in mediating tumor cell immune escape and targeted immune therapy were further evaluated in a transgenic mouse model of spontaneous thyroid cancer.

-Results: The iTRAQ analysis showed that tsMHCII level was significantly lower in BRAFV600Eassociated PTCs, hence negatively correlated with BRAF mutation status.
-Constitutive activation of BRAF decreased tsMHCII presenting on tumor cells, which then inhibited activation of CD4+ Tcells and led to immune escape, and vice versa.
-Mechanistically, TGF-β1/SMAD3 pathway mediated repression of tsMHCII by BRAF.
-Therefore, in PTC transgenic model, combined therapy of BRAF inhibitor PLX4032 with anti-PD-L1 antibody efficiently blocked tumor growth through elevating CD4+ Tcell infiltration and elimination.
+Results: Proteomic analysis showed that tsMHCII level was significantly lower in BRAFV600E-associated PTCs and negatively correlated with BRAF mutation status.
+Constitutive activation of BRAF decreased tsMHCII surface expression on tumor cells which inhibit activation of CD4+ T-cells and led to immune escape, and vice versa.
+Pathway analysis indicated that the TGF-β1/SMAD3 pathway mediated repression of tsMHCII through BRAF and could be reversed via BRAF inhibition (BRAFi).
+Targeting this pathway with a combined therapy of BRAF inhibitor PLX4032 and anti-PD-L1 antibody efficiently blocked tumor growth via CD4+ T-cell infiltration and elimination in a transgenic PTC mouse model.

-Conclusions: Our data demonstrate that BRAFV600E impairs the expression of tsMHCII through TGF-β1/SMAD3 pathway, thus enhances the immune escape of tumors.
-Combination of PLX4032 and anti-PD-L1 antibody promotes recognition and elimination of PTC by the immune system, and offers an effective therapeutic strategy for patients with advanced PTC.
+Conclusions: BRAFV600E impairs the expression of tsMHCII through the TGF-β1/SMAD3 pathway to enhance immune escape of tumors.
+Combination treatment of PLX4032 and anti-PD-L1 antibody promotes recognition and elimination of PTC by the immune system and offers an effective therapeutic strategy for patients with advanced PTC.

 Introduction